-DALA will ensure that physical activity is an essential element of its instructional program.
+DALA will ensure that physical activity is an essential element of each school's instructional program.
 The program shall provide the opportunity for all students to develop the skills, knowledge and attitudes necessary to participate in a lifetime of physical activity.